idmc-labs/helix-server/serverless/README.md

 ### Serverless

-#### AWS Profile for deployment

-Create a new profile (eg helixProfile) in ~/.aws/credentials directory to be able to deploy the serverless, based on the credentials in the AWS console.
-Also to test lambda function locally.
+#### Integration with Helix server

-For docker, fill `.env` file with following keys
+Fill `.env` file with following keys

 - AWS_ACCESS_KEY_ID
 - AWS_SECRET_ACCESS_KEY
 - AWS_DEFAULT_REGION
 - AWS_REGION
+- S3_BUCKET_NAME

+### Development and Deployment for serverless

+#### AWS Profile for deployment

+Create a new profile (eg helixProfile) in ~/.aws/credentials directory to be able to deploy the serverless, based on the credentials in the AWS console.
+Also to test lambda function locally.

-#### Serverless plugins
+#### Serverless plugins installation

 `package.json` provides the required packages